 “One of the FA’s deaf team coaches regularly gets in touch with us and Harrison’s coaches.
 He also visits regularly to speak to the coaches about how best to help Harrison and to make sure they’re fully deaf aware.”

-You could also see if the coach or any of their staff would be interested in receiving our Deaf Awareness Training or signing up to our Deaf Friendly Standard.
+You could also see if the coach or any of their staff would be interested in receiving our Deaf Awareness Training.
 We can provide information, resources and training to organisations that focuses on the small and simple steps organisations can take to become deaf-friendly.
 For more information email [email protected].

 Let sports coaches know about simple ways they can make sure your child doesn’t miss anything and feels included.